How Roofing Companies Show Up in Perplexity AI

 Three Ranking Factors That Now Outweigh Keywords

 Generative Engine Optimization (GEO) is a research-backed framework for getting content cited by AI search engines (introduced in the paper "GEO: Generative Engine Optimization," arXiv:2311.09735, KDD 2024).
 Unlike traditional SEO, which revolves around keyword density and backlink counts, GEO focuses on the qualities that LLMs actually use when deciding what to extract and quote.
-Three of them do the most work for a roofing site.
+Three of them matter most for a roofing site.

 1. Entity Density: Trading Vague Copy for Specific Facts